IWibawa/NutriPro/Project Plan.md

 Attention to Detail: Ensuring code quality and adhering to coding standards to maintain a clean and efficient codebase.
 Adaptability: Being flexible and able to adapt to new tools, technologies, and changing project requirements.
 Security Awareness: Understanding basic security principles to protect the software from vulnerabilities and threats.
+- Requirement Analysis: Successfully gathering and analyzing user and stakeholder requirements to ensure the database meets their needs.
+System Design: Designing a scalable and efficient database schema that can handle large volumes of nutritional data and support complex queries.
+Technology Stack Selection: Choosing the appropriate technologies and tools for the project, such as database management systems (e.g., MySQL, PostgreSQL), programming languages (e.g., Python, Java), and frameworks.
+Data Integration: Integrating various data sources, such as food composition tables, user input, and external APIs, into the database seamlessly.
+Backend Development: Implementing the backend logic, including data storage, retrieval, and processing, ensuring the database operates efficiently.
+Frontend Development: Creating a user-friendly interface that allows users to easily input, search, and retrieve nutritional information.
+Security Implementation: Ensuring the database is secure by implementing authentication, authorization, and encryption measures to protect sensitive data.
+Testing and Quality Assurance: Conducting thorough testing, including unit tests, integration tests, and user acceptance tests, to ensure the database is reliable and bug-free.
+Performance Optimization: Optimizing the database and application performance to handle high loads and ensure quick response times.
+Documentation: Creating comprehensive documentation for the database, including design documents, user guides, and API documentation.
+Deployment: Successfully deploying the database to a production environment, ensuring it is accessible to users with minimal downtime.
+User Training and Support: Providing training sessions and ongoing support to help users understand and effectively use the nutritional database.
+Feedback and Iteration: Collecting user feedback post-launch and making necessary updates and improvements to the database.
 - s5414931, Naveen Arakkal Nelson
   - Accomplishments: Gant Chart
   - Project Management: Understanding the basics of project management to organize tasks, set milestones, and allocate resources.